-Tracy Lewis is another fantastic artist among many who are currently on display for the “Femme to Femme Fatale” Beautiful Bizarre group show this month.
+Tracy Lewis is another fantastic artist among many who are currently on display for the “Femme to Femme Fatale” Beautiful Bizarre group show.
 Known for her delicate yet evocative watercolors, Tracy’s art has understandably become highly sought after in galleries and the homes of her admirers.
 She graciously extends her knowledge to those interested via workshops in California, where she lives, as well as vacation destinations.

 Interview by Jessica Violetta.

 JV: Tracy, it is great to speak with you again and in a bit more depth than we could at the opening for “Verdant” where you had a lovely piece in the group show here.
 As you know, I am a huge admirer of the way you have mastered watercolor painting in all of its unforgiving nature.
 What originally drew you to working with this medium?

 TL: Thank you Jessica!
 Yes, it can be a somewhat unforgiving medium, but that’s one of the things I love about it.
 The challenge to get it right the first time.
 I love the transparency and luminosity you can get with watercolors by letting the colors mingle on the paper and by using thin glazes and letting the light of the paper show through.

 I first fell in love with watercolor when I saw some of Jeannie Vodden’s paintings at a county fair.
 They were so rich in color, yet delicate and dreamy…I had never seen watercolors like that before and I was hooked!
 At the time I was china painting, and even though that medium is oil based and has to be fired in a kiln, the visual qualities are similar, so it felt like a natural progression for me.
 I was fortunate enough to take watercolor lessons with Jeannie and then studied with Gary Pruner at American River College in Sacramento.
 They are both amazingly talented and generous teachers and really gave me a solid foundation with watercolor.